broadinstitute/sma-finder/README.md

 Testing on 13 positive controls and 10,434 negative controls showed 100% sensitivity and specificity (details below).

 *Limitations:* SMA Finder doesn't report SMA carrier status or *SMN2* copy number.
-Also, it does not detect the ~5% of SMA cases caused by unusual *SMN1* loss-of-function mutations that do not involve the c.840 position.
+Also, it does not detect the ~5% of cases caused by unusual *SMN1* loss-of-function mutations that do not involve the c.840 position.
 Finally, although SMA Finder may also work for RNA-seq, targeted sequencing, or long-read alignment files, we currently lack the positive controls needed to evaluate this.

 ### Install